Quit Smoking Success Rates by Method

 The patch provides a steady nicotine baseline, preventing the worst withdrawal symptoms.
 The short-acting product gives you a tool for acute cravings — the moments when you’d normally reach for a cigarette.
 Together, they address both the tonic (constant) and phasic (acute) components of nicotine dependence.

 The Bottom Line: If you’re going to use NRT, use two products.
 The patch alone is good.
-Patch plus gum/lozenge is meaningfully better.
+Patch plus gum or lozenge is meaningfully better.
 This is one of the most well-supported findings in cessation medicine.

 Method 4: Varenicline (Champix/Chantix)

 Varenicline is a prescription medication that works directly at the nicotinic receptor level.
-It’s a partial agonist at the α4β2 nAChR — meaning it partially activates the receptor (enough to reduce withdrawal and cravings) while simultaneously blocking nicotine from fully activating it (reducing the reward if you do smoke).
+It’s a partial agonist at the α4β2 nAChR, meaning it partially activates the receptor (enough to reduce withdrawal and cravings) while simultaneously blocking nicotine from fully activating it (reducing the reward if you do smoke).
+See our full Chantix guide for dosing specifics.

 The Data